Best practices for using agents

 If an answer seems wrong, ask follow-up questions or rephrase your prompt.
 Agents improve with more context.

-Run code reviews on every branch that touches high-risk areas: payments, authentication, user data, or privacy rules.
-Code reviews help catch regressions that manual testing might miss.
+Run reviews on every branch that touches high-risk areas: payments, authentication, user data, or privacy rules.
+Reviews help catch regressions that manual testing might miss.

 Don’t rely solely on the AI-generated test plan — add your own manual test cases based on your product knowledge.